 North Carolina’s Addiction Prevention Initiatives

-North Carolina is combating their prescription opioid issues by starting with the source.
+North Carolina is combating its prescription opioid issues by starting with the source.
 Medical professionals have banded together to work with the state government on prescription opioid regulations and restrictions.
 New laws have been passed on a state level that assists in the regulation of prescription pain relievers and other controlled substances.

 This partnership has also resulted in the increased utilization of treatment methods that have a proven track record with specific types of addiction, such as the utilization of methadone and buprenorphine through medication-assisted treatment for opioid addiction.